Learning and talking a language

 Phatic function

-Known as phatic or contact this function is used to start, stop or end a conversation, as well as to check for contact between sender and receiver.
+Known as phatic or contact, this function is used to start, stop, or end a conversation, as well as to check for contact between sender and receiver.
 Good examples are the formulas used to greet or say goodbye.
+The phatic function is often underrated, yet it plays a crucial role in maintaining social interactions and ensuring communication channels are open and friendly.

 What Are the Different Functions of Language - Phatic function